Table of Contents

 SteelSeries Rival 650 Quantum

-SteelSeries have quite a lot of experience with designing peripherals, and their Quantum Wireless technology is what makes the Rival 650 one of the best wireless mouse for Fortnite options.
+SteelSeries have quite a lot of experience with designing peripherals, and their Quantum Wireless technology is what makes the Rival 650 a great options.
 It has a futuristic design, RGB lights and excellent performance, and then some.

 To begin with, inside the Rival 650 is SteelSeries’ TrueMove3+ 1-to-1 sensor which goes up to 12,000 CPI and is made for esports titles.
 That same sensor also has the world’s lowest lift-off distance at 0.5mm, and you can customize it up to 2mm as well.